If you missed our ‘Pain: Do You Get It Ayrshire?’ event back in August, you can catch up below:

-My partner experiences severe diabetic neuropathy pain and I wondered if CBT etc would help with this?
-At the moment he has to take a lt of pain relief that really impacts on his ability to do things, causing tiredness etc
+My partner experiences severe diabetic neuropathy pain and I wondered if CBT etc. would help with this?
+At the moment he has to take a lot of pain relief that really impacts on his ability to do things, causing tiredness etc.

-As Nina mentioned on the live event the impact of sleep can have on pain and vice versa we have also linked some leaflets here which might be of use:
+Nina mentioned on the live event the impact sleep can have on pain and vice versa.
+We have linked some leaflets here which might be of use:

 Sleep and Pain leaflet: https://www.nhsaaa.net/media/10004/mis12-245-cc-msk-sleep-a4-information-sheet_.pdf

 Pain Management workbook (includes section of sleep): https://www.nhsaaa.net/pain-management-service/pain-management-workbook/

 How do answer the common question ‘so you’re saying it’s all in my head’?

 NINA: Totally relate to this one!
 I usually take a few approaches: firstly validating that “all pain is REAL” is a good starting point.
 I would then introduce some of the educational points that Cormac makes so well… that pain, like vision and all our other senses, is an output from our brains, so our pain experience is interpreted “in our heads” like what we see and hear.
 Using some of the educational materials and videos, like Lorimer Moseley’s “Tame the Beast” etc., can help people get a better grasp of the complexity of pain including the “BIO” “PSYCHO” and “SOCIAL” factors which affect it.